Kajal Kumari — Updated On August 5th, 2022

 We have calculated the chi-square values of all features.
 Let’s see them all at one table.

-CHAID chi value
+CHAID chi value | Chi square test

 As seen, the outlook column has the most elevated and highest chi-square value.
 This implies that it is the main component feature.
 Along with these values, we will put this feature to the root node.

-CHAID root node
+CHAID root node | decision tree

-We’ve separated the raw information based on the outlook classes on the illustration above.
+We’ve separated the raw information based on the outlook classes in the illustration above.
 For instance, the overcast branch simply has a yes decision in the sub informational dataset.
 This implies that the CHAID tree returns YES if the outlook is overcast.

 Both sunny and rain branches have yes and no decisions.
-We will apply chi-square tests for these sub informational datasets.
+We will now apply chi-square tests for these sub informational datasets.

-Outlook = Sunny branch
+Outlook Sunny branch

 This branch has 5 examples.
 Presently, we search for the most predominant feature.
 By The Way, we will disregard the outlook feature now since they are altogether the same.
 At the end of the day, we will find out the most predominant columns among temperature, humidity, and wind.